Provider: Michelle Tobin, MA, LMHC, PMP

 • I will make sure the person has this authority and can act for you before I take any action.

-• You can complain if you feel I have violated your rights by contacting me using the information at the top of this document.
+• You can complain if you feel I have violated your rights by contacting me using the information at the top of this page.

 • I will not retaliate against you for filing a complaint.